It had long been considered a breach of etiquette for the bride's family members to host showers.

 Can an encore bride have a wedding shower?

 Yes.
 If the bride has been married before, she may be given a shower.
-Other than close friends and relatives, the guest list shouldn't include people who came to a shower for her first wedding.
-If friends plan to invite people who have already "showered" her, then a luncheon, tea, or cocktail party—without gifts—is a better way to go.
+Other than close friends and relatives, the guest list generally does not include people who came to a shower for her first wedding.
+If friends plan to invite people who have already "showered" the honoree, then a luncheon, tea, or cocktail party—without gifts—is a better way to go.

 Showers for same-sex couples.